Champions for Children builds stronger families in the Tampa Bay region through its child abuse prevention and family education programs.

 Gifts to Champions for Children are tax-deductible.
 Contributions may be made in cash, stock, bequests, trusts, life insurance, real estatee or in-kind items or services.
 Scroll down to view Champions for Childrens programs and more.

-A comprehensive, prenatal, education program offering free and low cost classes to women enrolled in the Healthy Families Program, as well as the community.
+A comprehensive, prenatal, education program offering free and low cost classes to women enrolled in the Healthy Start Program, as well as the community.
 Childbirth Education, Newborn Care, and Breastfeeding Basics prepare families for birth and their new role as parents.
 Interactive workshops are offered in: labor and delivery, breathing and relaxation, caring for your newborn, reading baby’s cues, infant sleep and feeding, coping with crying and fussiness, and breastfeeding basics, including returning to work and pumping.
 Mothers attending breastfeeding classes are eligible for free and low cost lactation counseling through the Baby Cafe if problems occur while nursing their newborn.

 As any parent knows, babies don’t come with an owner’s manual.
 At Baby Bungalow, we provide direction and resources for parents and caregivers to help them successfully raise the next generation.